asrivathsan/IntegraTax/docs/using/index.md

 #### **6. Select "BLAST based homology search"** {#ext-step-6}
 <img src="{{ '/assets/img/Externalsequences_alignmentmode.png' | relative_url }}" alt="Alignment mode" width="500">
-<br>At this stage, ensure that the names of the folders where your external sequences are does
+<br>At this stage, ensure that the names of the folders where your 2nd fasta file is does
 not have spaces.
 For example, in the directory `/Users/Name/Desktop/GenBank Sequences/Mycetophilidae Sequences`, remove the space in `GenBank Sequences` and `Mycetophilidae Sequences` or replace them with another character.
 If there are spaces in the directory, the BLAST based homology search will **fail**!